neo4j/neo4j-browser/README.md

 `yarn e2e-local-open --env server=3.4`
 The latter just opens Cypress runner so you can see the tests being executed and run only some of them.
 Very useful when writing tests.

-There are also e2e tests that covers import from CSV files.
-To run thise, copy the `e2e_tests/files/import.csv` to the `import/` directory of the database you want to run the tests on and then start the e2e tests with the `--env include-import-tests=true` flag.
+There are also e2e tests that cover import from CSV files.
+To run these, copy the `e2e_tests/files/import.csv` to the `import/` directory of the database you want to run the tests on and then start the e2e tests with the `--env include-import-tests=true` flag.
 Example: `yarn e2e-local-open --env server=3.4,include-import-tests=true`

 Here are the available options / env variables: